supersoju/block-referer-spam/README.md

 If you find a bug, please report it here.
 We will always aim to fix the issue within 48 hours.

 == Changelog ==

+= 1.1.9.3 =
+* Tested for WordPress 5.0
+* Fix issue where updated list sometimes does not get written to .htaccess when called via cron

 = 1.1.9.1 =
 * Cleans up after itself on deactivation